dmlc/mshadow/guide/README.md

   }
 }
 ```
-As we can see, *no memory allocation* is happened in the translated code.
-For ```Tensor<gpu, k>```, the corresponding function will be translated into a CUDA kernel of same spirit.
+As we can see, *no memory allocation* happens in the translated code.
+For ```Tensor<gpu, k>```, the corresponding function will be translated into a CUDA kernel of the same spirit.
-Using [Expression Template](exp-template), the translation is happened during compile time.
-We can write simple lines of code while get the full performance of the translated code.
+Using an [Expression Template](exp-template), the translation happens at compile time.
+We can write simple lines of code while getting the full performance of the translated code.

 One code for both CPU and GPU
 ====
-Since mshadow have identical interface for ```Tensor<cpu, k>``` and ```Tensor<gpu, k>```, we can easily write one code that works in both CPU and GPU.
+Since mshadow has an identical interface for ```Tensor<cpu, k>``` and ```Tensor<gpu, k>```, we can easily write code that works on both the CPU and GPU.
 For example, the following code compiles for both GPU and CPU Tensors.
 ```c++
 template<typename xpu>